 GM Financial Repossession Policy

-Here’s the GM Financial repossession policy as best as anyone is able to say.
-GM Financial’s repossession policy varies case by case, according to our communications with the company.
-The main factors affecting a potential GM Financial repossession are the terms of the contract, your transaction history, and how past due payment is.
-If you miss one payment or payment is a few days past due, GM Financial will not yet start the repossession process.
-But it’s best to communicate your financial situation to GM Financial as soon as possible.
-Your vehicle is less likely to be repossessed if you talk to the lender about your situation and try to work something out.
-Of course, if you’re already too far behind on payments, your car may still be repossessed no matter what your story is.
+GM Financial’s repossession policy varies case by case.
+The main factors GM Financial takes into account are the terms of the contract, your transaction history, and how late your payment is.
+If you miss one payment or your payment is a few days past due, it’s unlikely that GM Financial will start the repossession process right away.
+However, it’s best to communicate your financial situation to GM Financial as soon as possible.
+The lender is less likely to repossess your vehicle if you explain your situation and try to work something out.
+For example, the company allows customers to request a payment extension by calling GM Financial customer service at (800) 284-2271.
+Of course, if you’re already too far behind on payments, GM Financial may be unwilling to work with you and will likely initiate a repossession.

 Additional options after repossession may include reinstatement or redemption, depending on your loan contract and your state’s laws.
-For reinstatement, you’ll need to pay any past-due amounts, plus late fees and other charges as determined by the lender.
-Redemption occurs when you pay the entire outstanding balance of the loan, including any extra fees.
+For loan reinstatement, you’ll need to pay any past-due amounts, plus late fees and other charges as determined by the lender.
+To redeem your car, you can pay the entire outstanding balance of the loan, including any extra fees.